 Graduate School Handbook Part 9 – Registration of the research project (RD1)

-- To demonstrate that the project proposed, including the methodology which will be used, the research governance and the supervision arrangements that are in place are appropriate and viable for study at Doctoral/MPhil level.
+- To demonstrate that the project proposed by the Postgraduate Researcher (PGR), including the methodology that will be used, together with the research governance and supervision arrangements which are in place, are appropriate and viable for study at Doctoral/MPhil level;

 - PGRs must gain RD1 approval from the Faculty Research Degrees Committee (FRDC) to be able to continue with their research degree.